 Finally, after the infamous failed Bay of Pigs Invasion, the CIA gave up on their attempts to kill the Cuban dictator and thus Trafficante’s attempts at revenge never materialized.

-A Conspiracy To Kill Kennedy?
+A Conspiracy To Assassinate John F. Kennedy?

-The American government’s close ties to Santo Trafficante Jr. and the rest of the Mafia didn’t end with their attempts to kill Castro.
+The American government’s close ties to Santo Trafficante Jr. and the Mafia didn’t end with their attempts to kill Castro.
 In the 1960 presidential election, Kennedy family patriarch Joe Kennedy Sr. used his ties to organized crime to secure votes for his son, John F. Kennedy.
 According to the account of Judith Exner, however, one of JFK’s many mistresses, it was she who introduced Kennedy to Chicago boss Giancana.

 However the meeting came to be, the mob nonetheless brought influential states like Illinois into the Kennedy fold in exchange for the White House going easy on organized crime.